Brush up on your English in 2020

 If English is your second language, you may need to put in some extra time and effort into brushing up on these language skills before you start your university degree program or enter the professional world.

-Some of the most popular international study destinations are the United States, the United Kingdom, and Canada.
-And seeing as English is the most widely-spoken language and medium of instruction in most universities in these countries, it is of utmost importance that potential international students are fluent in both spoken and written English.
+Some of the most popular international study destinations are the United States, United Kingdom and Canada.
+Seeing as English is the most widely-spoken language and medium of instruction in most universities in these countries, it is of utmost importance that potential international students are fluent in both spoken and written English.
 If you only have a basic working knowledge of English or if you need to brush up on your English language skills, don't worry!
 SchoolApply has partnered with various Pathway providers worldwide that support international students in overcoming the English language barrier before they start their university studies.

 Despite advances in tools that translate languages, English also remains the undisputed language of the online world.
 From software and apps to social media platforms and peer-to-peer review sites, English serves as the main language in which people communicate online.
 Without a good understanding of this language, you are sure to be left behind in the tech-driven world.

 English proficiency tests

 Another reason you should brush up on your language skills is because, even if universities don’t conduct an entrance exam, you can be sure that as a non-native English speaker you will be required to sit for an English proficiency test of some sort.
 IELTS v TOEFL: which one should you take?